Qualifications are made up of courses. Some universities call these papers. Each course is numbered using six digits.

 - 3 Critically reflect on and evaluate their own work and the work of other practitioners and scholars.
 (Matauranga C2)

-- 4 Skillfully utilise analytical, evaluative and synthesising iterative processes in order to transform ideas into material outcomes.
+- 4 Skilfully utilise analytical, evaluative and synthesising iterative processes in order to transform ideas into material outcomes.
 (Mohio D2)

 - 5 Demonstrate effective visual, oral and written communication skills.
 (Whanaungatanga E1)